Birth Injury Lawyer Indianapolis, IN

 How To Know If You Should Call a Birth Injury Lawyer

 Giving birth and bringing a new baby home should be a time of excitement and joy.
-However, for those who have had babies who experienced a birth injury, this can be a stressful and unpleasant time, as well.
+But, for those who have had babies with a birth injury, this can be a stressful and unpleasant time.

 While it may not be easy to deal with a birth injury, the good news is that there are steps you can take if your child has experienced one.
 If you feel that you might need to contact a birth injury lawyer in Indianapolis, IN then here are some things to look out for.

 One clue that you should call a birth injury lawyer is that there were risk factors involved in your pregnancy, that could impact your birth experience.
 For example, those with gestational diabetes may be more likely to have an especially large baby, which can lead to more difficulty giving birth.
-Additionally, particularly long labor can also lead to many different types of birth injuries, as can a premature baby, or a baby that is breached.
+Additionally, particularly long labor can also lead to many different types of birth injuries, as can a premature baby, or a breached baby.

 Along with being aware of the risk factors that can lead to birth injury, before you contact a birth injury lawyer in Indianapolis, IN you should also be aware of some of the more common birth injuries that many experience.
 One of them is swelling or bruising of the head.
 Some other common birth injuries include nerve damage, and burst blood vessels in the face or eyes.
 In some cases, these can be mild injuries.